All SBPL locations will closed on Thursday, October 10 due to staff training.

 • Electrical system/transformer capacity, HVAC system (heating, ventilation, and air conditioning) - Communicate early with SoCal Edison!

-• Fire sprinklers - Connecting to a main water line can take 6-8 weeks to schedule through Public Works Water Distribution.
+• Fire sprinklers - Connecting to a main water line can take 6 to 8 weeks to schedule through Public Works Water Distribution.
 Start early with this Fire Dept permit!

 • Flood Prevention: Adapting a building to withstand potential flooding in a flood zone or coastal area.